 Negative Impact of Weight Gain

 My self-esteem and confidence were the first to go.
 I have not put on a swimming costume or been out in public at a pool or the beach in almost two years.
 Keep in mind that I travel a lot compared to the average person, too.
 So that means that I haven’t gone swimming at gorgeous pools or taken out a jet ski or signed up for those surfing lessons that are on my bucket list when I travelled Sri Lanka two months ago.
 I also have friends who own a dive shop and who offered me free scuba diving certification in exchange for coverage on my YouTube channel, which is a DREAM of mine … but I won’t do it because I don’t want anyone to see me like this.

 I’ll tell you straight out the gate that I do not wish to be in any kind of regular physical or emotional relationship.
 My last boyfriend was when I lived in Spain way back in 2005.
 At 48, I know myself well enough now to know I’m happier single.
 But sex … hells YEAH I do miss that.
+Checking out hot guys at websites like fuckedgay.xxx makes me jealous but also gives me some hopeful tips going forward.
 But because I’ve gained weight I haven’t wanted anyone to see me naked in a long time.
-So I haven’t had sex in a couple years now.
-Sure, we can all get the job done ourselves but I’d be lying if I said that I don’t miss sex.
+So I haven’t had sex in a couple of years now.
+Of course, I can certainly get the job done myself and it’s much easier when I use a site like https://www.teentuber.xxx/ to get me going.
+They’ve got some great videos and are always uploading new content but I’d be lying if I said that I don’t miss sex.

 My Social Life